denis-stepanov/advent/README.md

 ### Step 6: Populate AdVent database

 At this moment the database is void of any schema, not to say data.
-One can trick Dejavu into creating a database schema by asking it to scan something.
+One can trick Dejavu into creating database schema by asking it to scan something.
 The error message is not important:

 ```
 (advent-pyenv) $ dejavu -f .